 - The issuer of the credit card is required to provide a written explanation to the cardholder whenever the card is declined.

 - Card issuers can provide insurance cover for lost cards in their offerings.
 However, to give it to a client, they require the express permission of the cardholder, which might come in the form of a signed document or an equivalent digital method.

 - The card’s issuer shall request consent based on an OTP before activating the card if it has been more than 30 days since the card was issued and the card has not been activated.

 The new credit card rules in India apply to both those who use credit cards and those who give them out.
 Reserve Bank of India (RBI) has issued rules for credit and debit cards, which required credit card issuers to make changes to protect consumers from credit card fraud, theft, and other problems.
-The new rules are meant to make both people who give out credit cards and people who use them safer.
+The new rules are meant to make people who give out credit cards and those who use them safer.

 1. Are the new RBI guidelines only for credit card issuers?

 Ans: The RBI’s new guidelines apply to credit card users and issuers.

 2. Can credit card holders change the billing cycle associated with their credit cards?